400 N Walker Ave #130, Oklahoma City, OK Phone: (405) 605-2426

 Some subsequent injuries may relate to your lawsuit, such as a fall caused by the knee you injured suddenly giving out.

 If you are involved in a minor accident after your lawsuit is filed, such as a fender bender, you still need to let your lawyer know about it.
-It will eventually be discovered by opposing counsel, and it may appear that you are trying to claim injuries from the subsequent accident in your current lawsuit (even if you suffered no injuries in the subsequent accident).
+Opposing counsel will eventually discover it, and it may appear that you are trying to claim injuries from the subsequent accident in your current lawsuit (even if you suffered no injuries in the subsequent accident).

 Tell Your Lawyer if You File for Bankruptcy